KubeRocketCI/docs/versioned_docs/version-3.10/operator-guide/cd/argocd-integration.md

     </details>

-2. Check that your new Application is added to the Argo CD UI under the `edp` Project scope.
+2. Check that your new Application is added to the Argo CD UI under the `krci` Project scope.

 ## Deploy Argo CD Application to Remote Cluster (Optional)